 - Watch out for keys, pens and knives.
 These are the common culprits for puncturing our hand-crafted bean bags at home.

 - Keep dust off your bean bag.
 Give your bean bag a quick shake or a gentle wipe every now and then, or cover it up when you're not using it.

 - Sweat may harm the fabric so try and keep clothes on if you're lounging in the garden.
 Similarly, put a cover over it if you're trying to top up that tan.
 If you've got a bit hot and sweaty, give it a quick wipe; our outdoor variants are amply suited for this kind of defence!

 - Don't iron your bean bag.
 Some people wish to get every single crease out of their bean bags which isn't advisable as a hot iron is very likely to damage it.
 Bean bags are designed to be sat on, not worn; creases are comfort slots!

 - Don't put your bean bag in your pool.
-Seriously, we cannot stress enough.
-It isn't a floatation device and this will ruin your bean bag.
+Seriously, we cannot stress this enough - It isn't a floatation device and taking it for a dip will almost certainly ruin it!
 Always opt for a rubber ring.

 Can a bean bag be left out in the rain?